Reset

 Specifications

-How many pieces will be found in the box opened by the customer?: 157
+How many pieces will be found in the box opened by the customer?
+171

 License line: BAE SYSTEMS is a registered trade mark of BAE Systems plc.

-Contents (what's in the box) sets: Plastic kit, instruction sheet, paint guide and decal sheet.
+Contents (what's in the box) sets: Plastic model kit, instruction sheet, paint layout sheet and decals.

 Number of Scheme options: 3